Sam Altman and Dario Amodei walk back their AI job apocalypse predictions

 Key Points

-- Altman and Amodei's revised stance comes ahead of significant IPOs.
+- Altman and Amodei's revised stance comes before major IPOs.

-- Their earlier predictions sparked widespread concern over job losses.
+- Their initial predictions sparked widespread concern about job losses.

 Article Excerpt